 The Mathematics at Work seminars introduce undergraduates to some of the fields in which mathematicians are working in industry and government.
 Each seminar combines some serious mathematics with an explanation of its place in the speaker's company's activities, and a description of the career path of the speaker.
 Speakers will provide material for further reading, leading to possible topics for Second Year essays.

-The seminars take place in Room MS04 in the Zeeman Building at 6.00pm on Thursdays in November, with occasional overspill to the end of October or the start of December -- or even the Spring Term.
+The seminars take place in Room MS04 in the Zeeman Building at 6.00pm on Thursdays in Term 1, with occasional overspill to the Spring Term.